yiisoft/di/README.md

 The callback has access to the private and protected properties of the service instance, so you can set initial state of the service efficiently without creating a new instance.

-The reset itself should be triggered after each request-response cycle.
-For RoadRunner it would look like the following:
+You should trigger the reset itself after each request-response cycle.
+For RoadRunner, it would look like the following:

 ```php
 while ($request = $psr7->acceptRequest()) {